 Though people often call androgens male hormones, they are also

 Both PCOS and menopause involve changes in sex hormones, but the processes are different.

 Doctors can no longer diagnose PCOS after menopause, as the key features usually disappear.
 However, some research suggests that underlying changes persist into the later years.
 People with PCOS may have a

-This article explores how the two conditions are connected, the key differences, and the treatments available.
+This article explores the links between the two conditions, the key differences, and the treatments available.

 Hormones in PCOS

 The symptoms of PCOS result partly from an imbalance in sex hormones.
 Experts do not know precisely why this happens, but it seems that genetic factors

 Menopause results from a change in the balance of progesterone and estrogen over time.
 The changes start around